Panagiotis Stamatakis: Relationship with Schliemann

 The relationship between Stamatakis and Schliemann was strained.
-Schliemann referred to him only once in his 1878 publication of Mycenae, his own monograph on the site and excavations, as 'a government clerk'.
+Schliemann referred to him only once in his 1878 publication of Mycenae, his own monograph on the site and excavations, as "a government clerk".
 In his letters, Schliemann called him "a government spy", and his wife Sophia Schliemann referred to him as "our enemy".
 In his own letters to his superiors in the Archaeological Society of Athens and the Greek Archaeological Service, Stamatakis twice threatened to resign.
-When ordered to stop digging or slow down the work, both Heinrich and Sophia could be aggressive: on one occasion, Stamatakis reported to Athens that Heinrich had "began to insult [him] coarsely', and that Sophia had 'abuse[d] [him] in front of the workers, saying that [he] was illiterate and fit only to conduct animals".
+When ordered to stop digging or slow down the work, both Heinrich and Sophia could be aggressive: on one occasion, Stamatakis reported to Athens that Heinrich had begun "to insult [him] coarsely", and that Sophia had "abuse[d] [him] in front of the workers, saying that [he] was illiterate and fit only to conduct animals".
 By early October, Stamatakis and Schliemann were speaking only through intermediaries.

-Schliemann left Mycenae on 4 December 1876: in a letter to Max Müller, he wrote that Stamatakis "would have made an excellent executioner", and professed his determination never to excavate in Greece again.
+Schliemann left Mycenae on : in a letter to Max Müller, he wrote that Stamatakis "would have made an excellent executioner", and professed his determination never to excavate in Greece again.
 Later, in 1877, he described him as "the brute delegate of the Greek government".

 No securely-identified image of Stamatakis survives, and it has been suggested that Schliemann had him edited out of an illustration published in Mycenae as a consequence of their poor relationship.
-After Stamatakis' death, Schliemann referred to him in his monograph Tiryns as a "distinguished archaeologist".
+After Stamatakis's death, Schliemann referred to him in his monograph Tiryns as a "distinguished archaeologist".